UBlock Origin: Blocking and filtering

 uBlock Origin supports the majority of Adblock Plus's filter syntax.
-The popular filter lists EasyList and EasyPrivacy are enabled by default, along with the malware domain blocklist URLHaus.
+The popular filter lists EasyList and EasyPrivacy are enabled by default.
 The extensions are capable of importing hosts files and a number of community-maintained lists are available at installation.
-Among the host files available, Peter Lowe's ad servers & tracking list and lists of malware domains are also enabled as default.
+Among the host files available, Peter Lowe's ad servers & tracking list and lists of malware domains such as uBlock Origin's own anti-malicious filter called Badware risks are also enabled as default, preventing users from visiting malicious websites such as those used for phishing, scams, malware, and more.
 Some additional features include dynamic filtering of scripts and iframes and a tool for webpage element hiding.